apache/nuttx/configs/olimex-lpc1766stk/README.txt

     NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. Default platform/toolchain: This is how the build is configured by be default.
+    1. Default platform/toolchain: This is how the build is configured by be default.
 These options can easily be re-confured, however.

        CONFIG_HOST_WINDOWS=y                   : Windows